Twin City Highway traffic stop leads to arrest, meth discovery, police say - Port Arthur News

 Twin City Highway traffic stop leads to arrest, meth discovery, police say

-A motorist was jailed this week after a late-afternoon traffic stop in Port Arthur led to a meth discovery, police said.
+A Port Neches man was jailed this week after a late-afternoon traffic stop in Port Arthur led to a meth discovery, police said.

-Officers with the Port Arthur Police Department conducted the traffic stop in the 4500 block of Twin City Highway at approximately 4:22 p.m.
+Officers with the Port Arthur Police Department conducted the traffic stop in the 4500 block of Twin City Highway near the vicinity of Sonic Drive-In at approximately 4:22 p.m.
 Tuesday authorities announced.

 “The driver of the vehicle gave consent for officers to search the vehicle,” a PAPD statement said.
 “During the search, 38.35 grams of methamphetamine was located.”